ndoll1998/AppliedTransformers/tasks/AspectBasedSentimentAnalysis/README.md

     def prepare(self, input_ids, aspects_token_ids, labels, tokenizer) -> list:
         """ Prepare and extract/build all important features from a dataset item. """
-        # This function is called during the dataset creation and should handle
+        # This function is called during the dataset creation and should handle havier computations.
-        # havier computations.
-It needs to return a list of items extracted from
+        # It needs to return tensors build from the provided features.
+Each tensor has to have the
-        # the provided features.
-One item is a tuple of aligned features.
+        # shape (n, *feature-shape), where n is the number of datapoints/items.
-        # The function will default to return the given item (input_ids, aspect_bio, opinion_bio).
+        # The function will default to convert the arguments into tensors and
-        return [itemA, itemB, itemC, ...]
+        # return those as the feature tensors.
+        return featureTensorA, featureTensorB, ...

     def preprocess(self, *features, tokenizer, device) -> (dict, torch.tensor):
         """ Preprocess a batch of features from the prepare function. """